Clifford Lynch: Career and awards

-Lynch’s fostering of discussion and work regarding digital journals and online catalogs overall allowed libraries throughout the years to focus more on the use of their space by patrons rather than on the storage of their collections on site.
+Lynch's fostering of discussion and work regarding digital journals and online catalogs overall allowed libraries throughout the years to focus more on the use of their space by patrons rather than on the storage of their collections on site.

 Prior to joining CNI, Lynch spent eighteen years at the University of California Office of the President, the last ten as Director of Library Automation.
 He was both a past president and recipient of the 2008 Award of Merit of the American Society for Information Science and Technology (ASIS&T), and a fellow of the American Association for the Advancement of Science and the National Information Standards Organization.
 Lynch lectured extensively on issues pertaining to digital libraries, information policy, and emerging interoperability standards.

 In 2011, Lynch was appointed co-chair of the National Academies Board on Research Data and Information (BRDI).
 He received the American Library Association's Joseph W. Lippincott Award, EDUCAUSE's Leadership Award in Public Policy and Practice, and the American Society for Engineering Education Engineering Library Division's Homer Bernhardt Distinguished Service Award.
 He was elected as an ACM Fellow in 2017.

 In 2024, Lynch announced his retirement with an effective date of June 2025.
 Lynch died on April 10, 2025.
 Prior to his death, CNI announced a festschrift honoring his career.
-It is scheduled to be published in July 2025, but at least two contributions have already been published.
+The festschrift was published in July 2025 in the form of an open access supplement in portal: Libraries and the Academy.